 There is no appeal against the academic judgement of Boards of Examiners on a student’s academic performance.

-Appeals can often be settled informally within the Department and you should make your grounds for appeal known to the Head of Department (John Greenlees), the Senior Examination Secretary (Richard Sharpe) or the Undergraduate Office as soon as possible after the release of results (without prejudicing your right to a formal appeal on the grounds set out above).
+Appeals can often be settled informally within the Department and you should make your grounds for appeal known to the Head of Department (John Greenlees), the Senior Examination Secretary (Damiano Testa) or the Taught Programmes Office as soon as possible after the release of results (without prejudicing your right to a formal appeal on the grounds set out above).

 An appeal form can be downloaded from: